IvanoBilenchi/ICTextView/README.md

 You can get the actual string by calling the `foundString` method.

 The `resetSearch` method lets you restore the search variables to their starting values, effectively resetting the search.
-Calls to `resetSearch` cause the highlights to be deallocated, regardless of the "maxHighlightedMatches" variable.
+Calls to `resetSearch` cause the highlights to be deallocated, regardless of the `maxHighlightedMatches` variable.
 After this method has been called, ICTextView stops highlighting results until a new search is performed.

 ###### Content insets methods